herolab-uga/cqlite/README.md

   - opencv-based frontier detector node.

 ## 1. Requirements
-The package has been tested on both ROS Noetic and ROS Melodic for turtlebot3.
+The package has been tested on both ROS Noetic and ROS Melodic for both simulated and hardware Turtlebot3 robot (burger).
 The following requirements are needed before installing the package:

 1- You should have installed a ROS distribution (indigo or later.
 Recommended is either noetic or melodic).

 2- Created a workspace.

-3- Installed the "gmapping" ROS package: on PC and each robot, as:
+3- Install the "gmapping" ROS package: on PC and each robot, as:

 ```sh
 $ sudo apt-get install ros-noetic-gmapping
 ```
-4- Install ROS navigation stack.
+4- Install the ROS navigation stack.
 You can do that with the following command (assuming Ubuntu, ROS Kinetic):
 ```sh
 $ sudo apt-get install ros-noetic-navigation
 ```